XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 CRC Usage Instructions

-MCU can determine whether to update basic product information based on the CRC value returned by XU316.
-When CRC does not match, complete basic product information should be sent.
+MCU can determine whether basic product info needs update based on CRC value returned by XU316.
+When CRC mismatch occurs, complete basic product info should be sent.

 Field | Bytes | Description |